Tennis-Rusty Osaka sees off Cornet in error-strewn return

 After an early break in the second set, Osaka looked to be heading for a comfortable win but the loss of four consecutive games saw Cornet pull level.

+"To beat him is amazing, I'm really happy.
+I enjoyed every point in the match," world number 76 Bagnis said.

+Five-times Australian Open finalist Murray, down at 134th in the world rankings after layoffs due to hip surgery, has accepted a wild card to the main draw of the year's first major, which begins on Jan.
+17.

-(Reporting by Michael Church in Hong Kong, Editing by Peter Rutherford )
+(Reporting by Michael Church in Hong Kong; additional reporting by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford)

 ((Michael.Church@thomsonreuters.com; +852 9023 4874;))